bharath-157/memory-card-game/README.md

 1. Click on a card, and the cards will shuffle.
 2. Try to remember the card's image.
 3. Click on another card, ensuring not to click on the same card twice.
-4. Continue until you reach a score of 12.
+4. Keep clicking on unique cards until you reach a maximum score of 12 to win the game.

 ### Technologies Used
 This memory game is developed using React, a popular JavaScript library for building user interfaces.
 React provides a smooth and efficient way to create interactive and dynamic web applications.